-1.3.3 Enumerate the efforts made by the institution to integrate the cross cutting issues such as Gender, Climate Change, Environmental Education, Human Rights, ICT etc., into the curriculum?
+- 1.3.3 Enumerate the efforts made by the institution to integrate the cross cutting issues such as Gender, Climate Change, Environmental Education, Human Rights, ICT etc., into the curriculum?

-.
-Interaction with eminent personalities such as Sant Balbir Singh Seechewal (Noted environmentalist) S.Raghbir Singh Bains (Authority on AIDS awareness) etc have been held in the recent past.
+- .
+Interaction with eminent personalities such as Sant Balbir Singh Seechewal (Noted environmentalist) S.Raghbir Singh Bains (Authority on AIDS awareness) (Sh.K.Gupta Yoga expert) etc have been held in the recent past.

-1.3.4 What are the various value-added courses/enrichment programmes offered to ensure holistic development of students?
+- 1.3.4 What are the various value-added courses/enrichment programmes offered to ensure holistic development of students?

 - § Moral and ethical values

-- § Employable and life skills
+- § Employable and life skills.

-- § Better career options
+- § Better career options.

 - § Community orientation

-.
-In order to address these issues the NSS, NCC, career guidance cell organize various activities.
+The college is named after the ninth Sikh guru Shri Guru Tegh Bahdur ji who sacrificed his life for the protection of human rights and values.
+The college observes his martyrdom day every year in which various inter college and intra college competitions designed to inculcate moral and ethical values are held.
+For example an inter college Quiz on Sikh history is held every year, which is designed to teach the present generation the teachings of the great gurus.
+Similarly a Blood Donation Camp is held every year on this occasion to imbibe the spirit of sacrifice among the students.

+The fashion designing and computer science department provide knowledge to students to develop employable skills.
+The career counselling cell of the college displays the various job options available to students and arrange lectures of various experts who enlighten the students on the various career opportunities.

+In addition there are various bodies such as NSS, NCC and youth club which organize various activities such as camps, tours which address the above issues.